 At a minimum, ongoing verification of the MDL shall include assessments of spikes at or below the LOQ and of method blanks.
-A minimum of one verification spike and one blank must be analyzed on each instrument during each quarter in which samples are being analyzed and results are being reported below the LOQ.
-The criteria listed in section 1.5.2.1 a-g must be met for ongoing verification.
+A minimum of one verification spike and one blank shall must be analyzed on each instrument during each quarter in which samples are being analyzed and results are being reported below the LOQ.
+The criteria listed in section 1.5.2.1.1-a-g must shall be met for ongoing verification over the course of a year.-